 Photo: Dr Tamara Leung, Richmond Hospital, gets her flu shot to protect her parents, husband, and in-laws, as they are at risk of serious complications from the flu.

-As of December 1, 2017, until March 31, 2018, under theInfluenza Prevention Policy, VCH staff, including all casuals and excluded staff; physicians, volunteers and contractors are required to have had the flu shot or wear a mask while in patient care areas and facilities.
+As of December 1, 2017, under theInfluenza Prevention Policy, VCH staff, including all casuals and excluded staff; physicians, volunteers and contractors are required to have had the flu shot or wear a mask while in patient care areas and facilities.

 Last year, the majority of VCH staff and physicians were immunized – 78% while the remaining staff wore masks.
 Your participation protects our vulnerable patients from a potentially fatal flu infection.